retico-team/konvens-tutorial/tutorial/02_incremental_asr.md

 ## Visualizing the result

-In order to visualize the output of the Wav2VecASRModule, we need to print out the incremental units the module is producing.
+In order to visualize the output of the Wav2VecASRModule, you need to print out the incremental units the module is producing.
 For this, a `TextPrinterModule` is available.

 ```python
 printer = modules.TextPrinterModule()